povsalman/Socially-App/README.md

 # **Socially – Android Social Networking App**

 Socially is a full-featured social networking Android application built using **Kotlin** and **Firebase**.
-The project demonstrates modern mobile-app development practices and implements essential social-media features such as user authentication, posting, following, real-time interactions, and messaging.
+The project demonstrates modern mobile-app development practices and implements essential social-media features such as user authentication, posting, following, real-time interactions, and messaging

 ---